 His main goal is to vote against Donald Trump in the 2020 election.
 "I want to register my opinion," he says.

-Young's latest album, Colorado, came out October 25.
+Young's latest album, Colorado, came out in October.
 He recently moved to the Centennial State with Hannah.
-The main theme of the album is environmentalism, with rockin' Crazy Horse tracks like "Shut It Down," "She Showed Me Love" and "Milky Way."
+The main theme of the album is environmentalism, with rocking Crazy Horse tracks like "Shut It Down," "She Showed Me Love" and "Milky Way."
 Listen to the entire album below.

 Young is known for such stoner anthems as "Roll Another Number for the Road" and "Homegrown."
 Watch it below.